ibm-cloud-docs/security-compliance/insights-activity.md

 ## Before you begin
 {: #activity-prereq}

 Before you get started, be sure that you have the required level of access to view and manage Activity Insights.
-To manage Activity Insights, you must have the Writer service role or higher for {{site.data.keyword.security-advisor_short}}.
-For more information, see [Assigning access](/docs/security-compliance?topic=security-compliance-access-management).
+To manage Activity Insights, you must have the [**Writer** service role or higher for {{site.data.keyword.security-advisor_short}}](/docs/security-compliance?topic=security-compliance-access-management).

 You must also have the following prerequisites: